TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 15/Job 15.3.md

 ---

-Should he reason with unprofitable talk, Or with speeches wherewith he can do no good?
+Should he reason with unprofitable talk, or with speeches with which he can do no good?